PoisotLab/MetawebTransferLearning/vignettes/04_prediction.md

 ````

 We can finally generate a probabilistic metaweb, in which the probability is
-defined as the proprtion of samples in which the interaction was infered:
+defined as the proprtion of samples in which the interaction was inferred:

 ````julia
 P = UnipartiteProbabilisticNetwork(